charmquark/sass-vibe/README.md

 ------------

  - Install SASS itself, either through RubyGems or your operating system's software management system.
- - Add "sass-vibe":">=0.2.0" to your applications dependencies.
+ - Add "sass-vibe":">=0.2.0" to your application's dependencies.

 Usage
 -----